cassaram09/r3-library/README.md

 # r3 Library

-**r3-library** (short for React-Readux-Resource) is a small library to handle remote API resources in a CRUD React-Redux application more efficiently.
-This library creates a new resource predefined with a set of RESTful CRUD actions, but also offers flexiblity for custom actions.
+**r3-library** (short for React-Redux-Resource) is a small library to handle remote API resources in a CRUD React-Redux application more efficiently.
+This library creates a new resource predefined with a set of RESTful CRUD actions, but also offers flexibility for custom actions.

 ## Installation